Public procurement

 Hotels

 EIPA has a special price arrangement with a few hotels.
-The hotels are within walking distance of EIPA.
+The hotels are within walking distance from EIPA.
 Payment is to be made directly and personally to the hotel upon checking out.

 Confirmation